mariomui/recursion/READ.md

 //array call recursion and add to answer, object do this call recursion and parse before adding to answer, value add to answer.

 //hand it off
+//the pseudo code had more discipline than i did.
+//remember to divide and conqueor at all times.
+//REad example Approach Code
+Approach should divide and conqueor.
+Work on the array part before moving onto the object. use your tests.

 Implement getElementsByClassName with your own function in src/getElementsByClassName.js, and make the specs pass.